 top of page

-The 5 Performance Anxiety Patterns In Musicians (And How To Overcome Them)
+The 5 Performance Anxiety Patterns In Musicians (And How To Stabilise Them)

-Updated: 5 days ago
+Updated: 1 day ago

 Two musicians can walk onto the same stage, play the same repertoire, and perform for the same audience — yet experience completely different internal reactions.

-One player might overthink every note.
+One musician might overthink every note.

 Another might hesitate with self-doubt.